nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

 - [ ] the intermediate code Tn system should assign to Tns only once.
-Tns are worm variables
+Tns are worm variables.
+Really, though?
+It doesn't seem to be necessary
 - [ ] create a README with the project description and the language features and syntax
-- [ ] eventually, merge irc and flow analyzer modules since they work on the same stuff
+- [ ] eventually, merge irc and flow analyzer modules since they work on the same stuff.
+Or maybe not
-- [ ] detect infinite recursion
+- [ ] detect infinite recursion during flow analysis
 - [ ] add warnings for casting references to different-sized types. is_castable_to returns an enum that specifies why it cannot be cast
 - [ ] check if variable is initialized in every path (may be hard to implement)
 - [ ] vscode extension for syntax highlighting